nopnop2002/esp-mesh-lite-examples/mesh_http_server/README.md

 ```

 # Configuration for root
+One device must be configured as the root node and the other devices as leaf nodes.
 The root node acts as a WebServer.
 Set the information of your access point and WebServer port.
 ![Image](https://github.com/user-attachments/assets/24ab6d3b-a3f6-4e8b-b33f-cf570dbcd103)